linyinfeng/angrr/README.md

-This configuration will trigger angrr at 3:00 AM every day, and the retention period is 2 weeks, the `--remove-root` option will be passed by default.
+This configuration will trigger angrr at 3:00 AM every day, and the retention period is 2 weeks, the `--owned-only=false` option will be passed by default so that the service manages auto GC roots for all users.